Below are the terms and conditions of entering the Olga Sinclair Open Short Story Competition:

-- Entries must not have been published or self-published in any format, including but not limited to, publication on any website, blog online forum, broadcast, book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.
+- Entries must not have been published or self-published in any format, including but not limited to publication on any website, blog online forum, broadcast, book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.

-- Entries must not be awaiting publication or self-publication in any format, including but not limited to, publication on any website, blog or online forum, broadcast (including but not limited to podcast, audiobooks, live readings/performances), book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.
+- Entries must not be awaiting publication or self-publication in any format, including but not limited to publication on any website, blog or online forum, broadcast (including but not limited to podcast, audiobooks, live readings/performances), book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.

 - Work must not have previously placed in any other competition, either as a winner (i.e 1st, 2nd, or 3rd place) nor have been shortlisted, longlisted or highly commended.

 - By submitting your entry, you are giving us permission for it to be included in our non-profit anthology should it win.
 You will retain the copyright to the story and be allowed to publish it elsewhere should you wish to after the results have been officially announced.
 As a courtesy, however, we ask that you not publish either before the results have been officially announced, or before the anthology has been released.

 - Entries submitted posthumously will not be eligible.

 - Entries must be entirely the work of the entrant.
 By submitting you are confirming that the work is your own.
 Any evidence to the contrary will result in immediate disqualification and any prize money paid will be reclaimed.

 - Entries received after the deadline will not be entered, nor will any fees paid be returned.

 - Each story submitted counts as an entry and must be paid for.
 There is no limit to the number of entries that can be submitted provided they are all paid for.